projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    IOC Virtualizaton - Suspend and Shutdown by Ignition

 #.
 Press ignition button to suspend or shutdown.
 #.
-SOS lifecycle service gets a 0x800000 wakeup reason, then keeps
+Service VM lifecycle service gets a 0x800000 wakeup reason, then keeps
    sending a shutdown delay heartbeat to IOC firmware, and notifies a "stop" event to VM Manager.
 #.
-IOC DM forwards the wakeup reason to UOS lifecycle service.
+IOC DM forwards the wakeup reason to User VM lifecycle service.
 #.
-SOS lifecycle service sends a "stop" event to VM Manager, and waits for
+Service VM lifecycle service sends a "stop" event to VM Manager, and waits for
    the stop response before timeout.
 #.
-UOS lifecycle service gets a 0x800000 wakeup reason and sends inactive
+User VM lifecycle service gets a 0x800000 wakeup reason and sends inactive
    heartbeat with suspend or shutdown SUS_STAT to IOC DM.
 #.
-UOS lifecycle service gets a 0x000000 wakeup reason, then enters
+User VM lifecycle service gets a 0x000000 wakeup reason, then enters
    suspend or shutdown kernel PM flow based on SUS_STAT.
 #.
-PM DM executes UOS suspend/shutdown request based on ACPI.
+PM DM executes User VM suspend/shutdown request based on ACPI.
 #.
 VM Manager queries each VM state from PM DM.
 Suspend request maps
    to a paused state and shutdown request maps to a stop state.
 #.
-VM Manager collects all VMs state, and reports it to SOS lifecycle
+VM Manager collects all VMs state, and reports it to Service VM lifecycle
    service.
 #.
-SOS lifecycle sends inactive heartbeat to IOC firmware with
+Service VM lifecycle sends inactive heartbeat to IOC firmware with
-   suspend/shutdown SUS_STAT, based on the SOS' own lifecycle service policy.
+   suspend/shutdown SUS_STAT, based on the Service VM's own lifecycle service policy.

 Resume flow